Anchorsify/Anchorsify.github.io/_projects/SealingJutsu.md

 - Chakra: 26
 - Range: 60
 - Speed: 10
-- Seal Speed: 20
+- Seal Speed: 25

 Effects: You can seal any of the five basic elements inside of scrolls!
 Up to (CHA) gallons or (CHA/5) square yards of elemental matter can by sealed this way.
 This works just as well with chakra-based instances of the element as with natural-made ones, but lacks any offensive capacity: If you try to remove 'wind' from an enclosed area, you do not create a vaccuum, you simply still the air and thin it out.
 Similarly, you can't remove earth from underneath someone to suck them up into it or trip them (though they might be in a hole).
 If you have to ask if you could use the jutsu in some sort of offensive capacity, assume the answer is 'no'.

-This jutsu does have a potential defensive use, however: If you complete the seals for this technique on the same Initiative Count that somebody finishes seals for an elemental jutsu, you may make an opposed Chakra Control roll against them, with a +5 bonus.
+This jutsu does have a potential defensive use, however: If you complete the seals for this technique on the same Initiative Count that somebody finishes seals for an elemental jutsu from Katon, Doton, Raiton, Suiton, or Fuuton, you may make an opposed Chakra Control roll against them, with a +5 bonus.
 If you meet or exceed the result of their roll, you seal their jutsu with this technique.
 You can also use this technique to immediately end any status effect based on an element being physically upon someone (so, mostly just Immobilize and Ignite) on all people within the area affected.
-Ignite effects on all people within the area affected.
 Each use of this technique requires a blank scroll for the element to be sealed in.
 Once sealed, the elemental matter is effectively destroyed: it cannot be released, and the scroll cannot be reused.

 #### --( Raikou Kenka - Lightning Blade Creation )--
 A special ninja tool summoning technique, this allows weapons or other ninja tools to be sealed with a single symbol in a scroll or, more commonly, clothes.
 Touching this symbol and willing it active is all it takes to summon these tools.

  - Chakra: 28
  - Speed: 10
  - Seal Speed: 45
+ - Special: Exclusive

 Effects: This seals up to (CHA /5) items in a seal, which is applied to the target item.

 You may summon weapons sealed with this technique as a Speed 0 Interrupt.
 In the case of melee weapons, this also replaces the regular action to draw the weapon.
 For thrown weapons, the first time you use this technique to unseal and then immediately attack with a thrown weapon it counts as a surprise attack.
 Any weapon or item in Equipment may be stored in these seals, though each seal may store only a single type of item (such as kunai, wakizashi, or smoke bombs).

 #### --( Keiyaku Fuuin - Contract Seal )--
 Implemented on a summoner, this removes any control the summoner has over their summoned creature, and in most cases will temporarily nullify the contract altogether.

-- Chakra: 15, raised to 30 if it hits
+ - Chakra: +15, raised to +30 if it hits
-- Range: Touch
-- Speed: 14
+ - Speed: +10
  - Special: Exclusive

-Effects: Any summoning contracts the victim possesses are considered null and void until this seal is removed.
+Effects: This is used as a link to any basic unarmed attack.
+Any summoning contracts the victim possesses are considered null and void until this seal is removed.
 In most cases, this will forcibly de-summon anything they've already summoned.
 Defensive Summoning techniques used against this automatically fail.

 #### --( Tsuyome Fuuin - Strengthening Seal )--
 An advanced and demanding seal, this applies a resilient lattice of chakra to enhance the physical integrity of walls, floors, ceilings, and the like.